Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 6) If you lift weights then stop, your muscles will turn to fat

 So if you stop training, you will burn fewer calories, and with less muscle, your metabolism will slow.
-If you don’t reduce your food intake, the extra calories you’re consuming will be stored as fat.
+In this situation, you will need to reduce your food intake to prevent the calories you are consuming being stored as fat.

 5) You can’t lose weight without doing cardio

 To lose weight all you need to do is expend more calories than you consume.
 How you do this is entirely up to you.
 Regular cardio activity promotes weight loss, but it is by no means a necessity.
-It will, however, enable you to eat more.
+It will, however, enable you to eat more when dieting or make it easier to maintain your weight loss.
 Regular cardiovascular workouts will also improve your heart health, build stamina and increase your energy levels.
 Older people in particular benefit from aerobic activity, because as we age our metabolism slows and exercise helps to boost it.

 If you don’t have time to spent an hour on a treadmill, try HIIT, which will give you a great workout in 10 to 15 minutes.